-Capitalised software development - 5 to 10 years
+Capitalised software development

 The estimated useful life and amortisation method are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.

 (iii) Subsequent expenditure

 Subsequent expenditure is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
 All other expenditure, including expenditure on internally generated goodwill, is recognised in profit or loss as incurred.